k94ll13nn3/AutoConstructor/README.md

 A type specified in `AutoConstructorInject` attribute does not match the type of another parameter with the same name.

-In the folowing sample, both fields will be injected with `guid` as parameter name, but one of type `string` and the other of type `Guid`, preventing the generator from running.
+In the following sample, both fields will be injected with `guid` as parameter name, but one of type `string` and the other of type `Guid`, preventing the generator from running.

 ``` csharp